sitamet/DDD-in-Javascript/README.md

 Things learned:

 - I'm more confident with my objects now.
-- Looks easy to break your app with side effects.
+- Looks hard to break your app with side effects.
-- Not that hard to code more things in my app using immutability.
+- Not that hard to code more things (not only Value Objects) in my app using immutability.
 - Really easy to test.
 That means, easy to do TDD while coding.
 - Can't say anything about refactoring for now.